 The faculty monitors and evaluates student progress continually.
-The section, Licensure of Teachers and Other School Professionals, in this catalog provides a general description of the standards used to evaluate student progress.
-A more detailed statement of the standards and processes followed by the secondary education faculty is available in the Secondary Education Undergraduate Student Handbook available via the student portal on the GSU website.
+The section, Teacher Education and Certification, in this catalog provides a general description of the standards used to evaluate student progress.
+A more detailed statement of the standards and processes followed by the secondary education faculty is available in the Secondary Education Undergraduate Student Handbook found on the web at www.govst.edu/uploadedFiles/ secedstudenthandbook.pdf.